pressureless/paper_md/Judder/judder.md

 ---
 title: A Luminance-aware Model of Judder Perception
 date: \today
+author:
-author: ALEXANDRE CHAPIRO, ROBIN ATKINS, and SCOTT DALY, Dolby Laboratories, USA
+- name: ALEXANDRE CHAPIRO, ROBIN ATKINS, and SCOTT DALY
----
+  affiliation: Dolby Laboratories, USA
+abstract: |
  The perceived discrepancy between continuous motion as seen in nature and frame-by-frame exhibition on a display, sometimes termed judder, is an integral part of video presentation.
 Over time, content creators have developed a set of rules and guidelines for maintaining a desirable cinematic look under the restrictions placed by display technology without incurring prohibitive judder.
 With the advent of novel displays capable of high brightness, contrast, and frame rates, these guidelines are no longer sufficient to present audiences with a uniform viewing experience.
 In this work, we analyze the main factors for perceptual motion artifacts in digital presentation and gather psychophysical data to generate a model of judder perception.
 Our model enables applications like matching perceived motion artifacts to a traditionally desirable level and maintain a cinematic motion look.
+---

 # INTRODUCTION
 In this work, we pursue a practical examination of motion artifacts in the modern display landscape.
 In vision science such artifacts can be classified in various ways based on distinct features of the perceivable error (Section 2.2)—we will simplify this discussion and refer to these effects collectively as judder.
 When excessive, it ruins the quality of motion in a video and makes the content difficult or unpleasant to watch.
 Details of moving objects may be lost completely, and certain scenes can become disturbing or even entirely un-watchable.
 This is especially true for camera pans, which are the focus of this work.
 Pans are characterized by a swivel motion, generally horizontal, such that the majority of the filmed scene appears to move in the direction opposite to the camera rotation.